Aragh/achartengine/README.md

 DONE
 ----

+* Support scale number in CategorySeries class and pass it to XYSeries when converting to this type
 * Zoom listener should return current zoom level.
 Currently it only returns change ratio.
 * Axis should have configurable thickness.